youtube/cobalt/starboard/doc/api_process.md

 Starboard API creates more work for Starboard application developers and may discourage porters from keeping Starboard applications up-to-date on their platforms.
-This process is intended to save time and effort for both Starboard application developers and Starboard implementors in the long run, and illustrates the complexity of dealing with a wide variety of platforms simultaneously.
+This process is intended to save time and effort for both Starboard application developers and Starboard implementers in the long run, and illustrates the complexity of dealing with a wide variety of platforms simultaneously.